-Decisions regarding the acceptability of exhibits will be made in the first instance by the APA Chief Staff Officer, in consultation with the Board of Convention Affairs (BCA) Chair.
-The APA, acting through its Chief Staff Officer, reserves the right and sole discretion to reject any proposed exhibit for any reason.
+Decisions regarding the acceptability of exhibits will be made in the first instance by the APA chief staff officer, in consultation with the Board of Convention Affairs (BCA) chair.
+The APA, acting through its chief staff officer, reserves the right and sole discretion to reject any proposed exhibit for any reason.
 Potential exhibitors are advised that the acceptability of products or services for display at the APA convention is based on legal, social, professional, and ethical considerations.
 Exhibits may not be inconsistent with the professional nature of the APA convention.
-Exhibit space is not intended for airing either side of a controversial social, political, or professional issue.
+Exhibit space is not intended for airing either side of a controversial social, political or professional issue.
 Exhibit space is not intended for the purpose of campaigning for APA president or any other APA governance office.
-Exhibit space for insurance programs is limited to only those programs endorsed or sponsored by the American Psychological Association Insurance Trust (APAIT).
-In addition, APA reserves the right to decline exhibit requests from companies exhibiting products and services that could be considered competing with the APA Member Benefits Program (examples include, but are not limited to: affinity credit cards, telephone long distance services, financial programs, car rentals, hotels, and magazine services).
-APA also reserves the right to decline exhibit requests to conduct non-APA surveys inside the exhibit hall, the headquarter or supplemental hotels, or any area where an APA event or function is being held during the APA annual convention.
-APA reserves the right to require exhibitors to edit, amend, or eliminate parts of exhibits that in the Association’s opinion are not in keeping with the Association’s objectives or are otherwise inconsistent with APA policies.
+The Trust is the sole authorized and preferred provider of professional liability, student liability, researcher/academician liability, comprehensive business office insurance/business owners policy, group term life insurance, long term care insurance, income protection, office overhead, retirement planning services, and auto, homeowner, life and renters insurance to APAPO and APA members.
+As such, no companies or businesses which offer any of these insurance products (or any that are added under the term of The Trust agreement) will be allowed to advertise, exhibit, promote, discuss or provide information on their products through the use of APA or APAPO media, venues or events.
+In addition, APA reserves the right to decline exhibit requests from companies exhibiting products and services that could be considered competing with the APA Member Benefits Program (examples include, but are not limited to: affinity credit cards, telephone long-distance services, financial programs, car rentals, hotels and magazine services).
+APA also reserves the right to decline exhibit requests to conduct non-APA surveys inside the exhibit hall, the headquarter or supplemental hotels, or any area where an APA event or function is being held during the APA Annual Convention.
+APA reserves the right to require exhibitors to edit, amend or eliminate parts of exhibits that in the association’s opinion are not in keeping with the association’s objectives or are otherwise inconsistent with APA policies.

-Potential exhibitors are advised that contests, lotteries, raffles, and games of chance may not be conducted without prior approval of the APA Exhibit Sales Department.
-For more information on conducting a contest, lottery, raffle, or game of chance, refer to the APA Exhibitor Prospectus under the heading “Promotional Opportunities.”
+Potential exhibitors are advised that contests, lotteries, raffles, and games of chance may not be conducted without prior approval of the APA exhibit sales department.
+For more information on conducting a contest, lottery, raffle, or game of chance, refer to the APA Exhibitor Prospectus under the heading “Optimize Your Exhibit Experience.”

 Equal Employment Opportunity